Tax incentives for the maintenance and rehabilitation of unsubsidized affordable rental properties

 The extent to which a locality may want to provide property tax relief can vary widely.
 It can choose to freeze the assessed value for qualifying properties for some period of time as a way to hold the owner harmless from increases in property values due to physical improvements or simply rising property values.
 It can reduce a property’s tax burden based on an analysis of the property’s actual financials.
 It can also offset some or all of the costs of improvements through an equivalent reduction of taxes which can be spread over a number of years.

-Communities should establish clear guidance for the terms under which properties are eligible for tax abatements or exemptions.
+Localities should establish clear guidance for the terms under which properties are eligible for tax abatements or exemptions.
 These should include the income level(s) that must be served to qualify for this incentive, any minimum threshold(s) for the share of units in the development that must meet affordability requirements, as well as the scope of rehabilitation work that is covered.

-Local jurisdictions may want to restrict the ability of recipients to raise rents through regulatory agreements to ensure that these property owners maintain affordable rents for a specified period of time.
+Jurisdictions may want to restrict the ability of recipients to raise rents through regulatory agreements to ensure that these property owners maintain affordable rents for a specified period of time.
 However, landlords and property owners, particularly in areas with rising rents, may resist agreeing to government regulation and reporting requirements, especially if they limit rents or incomes.
 Such agreements may be less of an issue for communities that already regulate rents through rent control or rent stabilization.

 - Impact on the local budget.
 Localities need to consider the budget impact of incentives that would impair existing tax revenues.
+Smaller jurisdictions and localities with soft or softening housing markets should look closely at the potential impacts of tax incentives on future tax revenues.

 - Supplemental funding.
 Property tax relief alone may not generate sufficient funding for necessary improvements.
 In order for property owners to fully fund the rehab, tax assistance may need to be supplemented by other subsidy programs (e.g., LIHTC, Historic Tax Credits, grants, or low-interest loans).